 We keep a decent amount of spices in our long term storage.
 Why?
 Two reasons.
 One, it’s WAY CHEAPER to buy spices and herbs in bulk quantities (prices always go up).
 Two, it’s the prepper in me – keeping some extra for later.
-So, it’s important how to store spices long term.
+So, it’s important to know how to store spices long term.

 The price markup on the grocery store spice rack is quite high.
 How do I know?
 Well, once you’ve bought spices in bulk, you’ll know why!
 Those little spice jars (actually they’re mostly plastic) can cost as much as a big ‘ol bag of spices…

 So you might reason, “I don’t buy spices in bulk because I’m afraid they’ll go bad before I get a chance to use them”.
 That’s a logical thought.
 However in many cases, the price you save will make up for it pretty quickly – even if you don’t use it all.